Is Your Website Costing You Staff? The Ultimate 10-Minute Recruitment Audit

 • The 3-Second Rule: If your 'Careers' link isn't tappable within three seconds, your recruitment process is effectively closed.

-• Go Text-First: Offering 'WhatsApp us' options drives dramatically higher engagement than complex forms.
+• Go Text-First: Offering a 'WhatsApp us' option tends to drive higher engagement than a long form.

 A step-by-step diagram showing how to conduct the 4G mobile speed audit task.

 Chef’s Tip: Swap the CV upload requirement for a simple phone number field.
-You’ll find your application rate increases overnight as chefs can apply easily without needing a saved document.
+You’ll often find your application rate climbs overnight, because chefs can apply easily without needing a saved document.

 Chef's Tip icon showing a chef's hat and a lightbulb.